Summer Safety Tips for Babies and Toddlers

 Childproof on Vacation

-Make sure to carefully check the home or hotel room out when you arrive to look under furniture, in cabinets, closets, and on the floor for anything that poses a hazard to your child.
-Look for anything that poses as a choking, poisonous, strangulation or injury hazard.
-Falls are common throughout anytime of the year.
+Make sure to carefully check the home or hotel room out when you arrive to look under furniture, cabinets, closets, and floor for anything that poses a hazard to your child.
+Look for anything that poses a choking, poisonous, strangulation, or injury hazard.
+Falls are common throughout any time of the year.
 Stairs and windows result in some of the most common injuries that are seen many times in the ER.
-Make sure to have a baby gate at top and bottom of stairs and a safety lock on all windows.
+Make sure to have a baby gate at the top and bottom of the stairs and a safety lock on all windows.